pmacct/pmacct/docs/README_BMP_HA.md

   return temp;
 }
   ```
-  I created a global linked list and a thread that is iteratively dequeuing nodes in the queue whose timestamp is 2s earlier than current time.
-I set it as 2s because theoratically the failover does for maximum 2s.
-In this case it can store data for the past two seconds and dump it ot avoid data loss if the failover happends during dumping.

-  For dumping data in the list, I created another queue_dump_flag, which will be set when there is a change with the value of dump_flag while it's not the first time getting the dump_flag.
-  With the queue_dump_flag, it goes through all the data in the list and dump them before the next new BMP message will be dumped.
+  A thread iteratively goes over the global linked list and removes entries whose timestamp is 2 secs earlier than current time.
+For dumping data in the linked list, another variable `queue_dump_flag` is used, which is set when there is a change in the value of `dump_flag` (and when it's not the first time getting the `dump_flag`).
+With the `queue_dump_flag` set, the thread goes through all the data in the list and dumps it before the next new BMP message will be dumped.

-# Possible daemon state
+# Possible daemon states
 (listed according to priority)
-situation                       daemon A's state    Other daemon's state
+Scenario			Daemon A's state    Other daemon's state
 Redis Unavailable               active              active
 Send signal 34 to A             active              standby
 Send signal 35 to A             active              - -